What if I told you that RIGHT NOW—in the middle of a crisis—is the PERFECT time to double-down on customer success stories?

 But when I scroll through Twitter, that’s not usually what I see.
 The majority of my feed is dominated by Good Samaritans going out of their way to help other people and other businesses out of tight situations.
 They’re spending their time, money, and ingenuity to help others.

-Right now, there’s a strong “we’re all in this together” mentality, as we all do our parts to flatten the curve and come out stronger on the other side.
+There’s a strong “we’re all in this together” mentality, as we all do our parts to flatten the curve and come out stronger on the other side.
 There’s a good chance your customers would leap at the chance to participate in a success story if asked respectfully.

 Plus—something we didn’t anticipate, initially—many people are currently stuck at home and seeking human connection and distraction.
 For many of these people, a success story interview is actually a welcome reprieve.